padrino/padrino-docs/guides/03_features/01_padrino-admin.html.md

 ## Scenario E-commerce (User Authentication)

-To make some practical example, let's examine some common e-commerce application scenario, where we usually need to restrain some users to get access to some of our controllers actions; we can easily accomplish this by editing `app.rb`
+For a practical example, let's examine a common e-commerce application scenario, where we need to prevent user access to some controller actions.
-accordingly:
+We can easily accomplish this by editing `app.rb` accordingly:

 ```ruby
 class MyEcommerce < Padrino::Application